JadeJuno/Junobot/README.md

 # Goldbot

-I don't really have to say anything here, this repo is private lol
+This repo is no longer private, *but I still don't know what to say lol-*